-- 4.1 The risk to the Council in progressing with a lease to the Group is considered minimal.
-In the scenario of a lease, should the proposals no longer be viable, the option to relinquish the Site back by the Council and ultimately seek alternative opportunities would be pursued which could mitigate against the Council incurring any future holding costs. - 4.2 Future risks remain with the Group in respect to the management and operational costs of maintenance etc. and the obligation of repair and maintaining the Site to an acceptable standard to ensure ongoing use. - 4.3 There are potential positive identifiable environmental sustainability implications because of the proposal, as it is the intention that the condition of the Site will be maintained and improved based on its current operational use.
-The long lease will allow the Group to continue with management of the Site and would allow for potential funding to be obtained, allowing for further investment and improvements. - 4.4 The disposal will enable the Group to direct resources and funding towards ongoing management resulting in increased usage which will result in a positive reflection to the street scene within this part of the borough, reduce miss-use or antisocial behaviour and will ensure there is no future ongoing financial commitment to the Council.
+- 4.1 The risk to the Council in progressing with a Lease to the Parish is considered minimal.
+In the scenario of a Lease, should the proposals no longer be viable, the option to relinquish the Site back by the Council and ultimately seek alternative opportunities would be pursued which could mitigate against the Council incurring any future holding costs. - 4.2 Future risks remain with the Parish in respect to the management and operational costs of maintenance etc. and the obligation of repair and maintaining the Site to an acceptable standard to ensure ongoing use.

+- 4.3 There are potential positive identifiable environmental sustainability implications because of the proposal, as it is the intention that the condition of the Site will be improved and maintained based on an improved use.
+The long Lease will allow the Parish to continue with management of the Site and would allow for potential funding to be obtained, allowing for further investment and improvements. - 4.4 The disposal will enable the Parish to direct resources and funding towards ongoing management resulting in increased usage which will result in a positive reflection to the Site within this part of the Borough, reduce miss-use or antisocial behaviour and will ensure there is no future ongoing financial commitment to the Council.